LoopKit/loopdocs/docs/gh-actions/gh-errors.md

     It is best to open each link below in a separate tab so you can return to this list and keep using the links in each step.

 1. Delete all the identifiers that you can, following the steps in [First Time: Delete Identifiers](gh-first-time.md#delete-identifiers)
-    - You will not be able to delete the *Loop* identifier with the wrong `TEAMID`, but don't worry about it
+    - Delete all the other identifiers first, then try to delete the *Loop* identifier with the wrong <code>TEAMID</code>
+    - It is fine to just ignore identifiers with the wrong <code>TEAMID</code>, but do not use them

 1. Enter your `TEAMID` correctly in the repository `Secrets`
     - Make sure you use copy and paste from your [Apple Developer Membership](https://developer.apple.com/account/#!/membership) page for that `TEAMID`.